Most people require more advanced and concentrated care as they grow older, whether in nursing homes, assisted living facilities, or our own homes.

 Medicaid Entirely covers CDPAP

-The CDPAP application will go into greater detail about how CDPAP providers are compensated, but it is completely funded by Medicaid and creates no extra cost for the consumer.
+The eligibility process will go into greater detail about how CDPAP providers are compensated, but it is completely funded by Medicaid and creates no extra cost for the consumer.

-Being eligible for Medicaid and having an indemonstrable need for home health care are all that are required for participation in the program and full access to its benefits.
+Being eligible for Medicaid and having an undeniable need for home health care are all that are required for participation in the program and full access to its benefits.

-Who is Eligible for CDPAP and How to Apply
+Who is Eligible for CDPAP and How to Qualify

 (718) 627-1122